 Silver Star Resort provides plenty of activities for those not racing, these include hiking, downhill biking and more cross country riding that is not part of the race course.
 Bike rentals are available at the resort.
 You can also take the new gondola to the top of the resort and take in the spectacular views.
 Various restaurant, bars and coffee shops will cap off the days adventures.

 If your stay allows for more time there are many more activities in the Vernon area.
 Vernon is surrounded by four lakes and plenty of beaches to soak in the sun.
 Enjoy wine tours, golfing and mountain biking in the greater Vernon area to list just a few of the many things to do.

-After battling it out on the trails for years Cory Wallace and Leighton Poidevin team up to turn their passion for 24 hour racing and dream of organizing their own 24 hour event into reality.
+After battling it out on the trails for many years, Cory Wallace and Leighton Poidevin team up to turn their passion for 24 hour racing and dream of organizing their own 24 hour event into reality.

 Cory is a professional Canadian mountain bike racer from Jasper, Alberta competing in the national and international race circuits and is a 2 time World 24 hour solo champion.

 Leighton is an avid mountain biker and cross country ski racer from Canmore, Alberta.
-Leighton has claimed many achievements over the years highest of all was placing 4th over all at the 2004 World 24 hour solo mountain bike championships and nearly breaking the 24 hour ski world record in 2014.
+Leighton has claimed victory to many achievements over the years.
+Highest of all achievements was placing 4th over all at the 2004 World 24 hour solo mountain bike championships and nearly breaking the 24 hour ski world record in 2014.
 Leighton has supported Cory in his last two World 24 hour solo mountain bike races and will be there again in Brazil where Cory will be defending his title to be a 3x World Champ.